CarpentryConnect/carpentryconnect.org/in-person.markdown

 ### Session Transcribers
 For sessions in the main track, and breakout sessions at your event, transcribing sessions / live note-taking is highly recommended.
 It is the duty of discussion transcribers to:
 - identify a central tool to use to write notes /  transcribe sessions.
 This should be accessible by all event attendees
-- determine permissions to the notes documents for different people at the event i.e. view-only access for attendees, comment-access for organisers, etc
+- where Google Docs or other proprietary tools are preferred, determine permissions to the notes documents for different people at the event i.e. view-only access for attendees, comment-access for organisers, etc
 - take notes / transcribe sessions as elaborately and precisely as possible
 - go back and edit transcriptions / notes documents after the event
 - create and archive copies of the notes documents after the event